RIPE-NCC/ripe-atlas-tools/README.rst

     $ pip install git+github.com:RIPE-NCC/ripe-atlas-tools.git#egg=ripe.atlas.tools

-Note that there are lots of dependencies that will automatically be drawn in and installed at the moment, but we're going to try to scale that down:
+Note that there are lots of dependencies that will automatically be drawn in and installed at the moment, but we're going to try to scale that down.
+Currently only three packages are required, but they each have a lot of dependencies:

+* ripe.atlas.cousteau
+    * python-dateutil
+    * socketIO-client
+        * websocket-client
             * backports.ssl-match-hostname
+* ripe.atlas.sagan *(as above, installed manually from GitHub:master for now)*
+    * IPy
+    * python-dateutil
+    * pytz
-* cffi
+    * pyOpenSSL
         * cryptography
+            * idna
+            * pyasn1
+            * setuptools
             * enum34
-* idna
             * ipaddress
-* IPy
-* pyasn1
+            * cffi>=0.8
                 * pycparser
-* pyOpenSSL
-* python-dateutil
+* tzlocal
     * pytz
-* requests
-* ripe.atlas.cousteau
-* ripe.atlas.sagan (as above, installed manually from GitHub:master for now)
-* ripe.atlas.tools
-* setuptools
-* six
-* socketIO-client
-* ujson
-* websocket-client

 In the future, we're going to make it easier to install though, with an eye on integrating with end-user-friendly tools like ``apt``, ``rpm``, and ``emerge``.